SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Experimental Results

 We configure \modelname{} to encode a 128$\times$128 image into a token pyramid of 6 layers where each layer has $2^k \times 2^k$ tokens and $k=[0,1,2,3,4,4]$.
 Additionally, we train a video-based \modelname{} model on the Kinetics-600 dataset~\cite{carreira2018short}, and further details can be found in the Appendix.
 We apply semantic guidance loss to the first five layers, with thresholds of 0.98, 0.95, 0.9, 0.85, and 0.8.
 The CLIP with a ViT-L/14~\cite{dosovitskiy2020image} vision backbone is used.
 We use 80 prompt templates from the zero-shot ImageNet classification setup to precompute the CLIP text embeddings for the vocabulary.
 In addition, we use the Adam~\cite{kingma2014adam} optimizer with loss weights $\alpha=1, \beta=0.33, \lambda=0.1, \eta=0.1, \phi=10^{-4}$ and a learning rate of $10^{-4}$ following a linear warmup/cooldown and root square decay schedule.
 Following the prior work~\cite{liu2023language}, \modelname{} is trained on the ImageNet ILSVRC2012~\cite{deng2009imagenet} dataset.
 We train with a batch size of 256 for 450k steps.
-Additional implementation details are elaborated upon in the Appendix.
+Further details can be found in the Appendix.